ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 ## Selective Disclosure

 While JWPs provide the underling structure for easily supporting selective disclosure, JPTs must go a step further to ensure that holders can effectively provide choice and consent on exactly what is being disclosed.
 Software using JWPs MUST know the mappings from payloads to claims.
 All disclosed payloads MUST be mapped to claims and made accessible to the application.
-Holders SHOULD understand the semantics of all disclosed claims.
+Holders SHOULD understand the semantics of all potentially disclosed claims to the extent needed to decide whether to disclose them.
 JPTs SHOULD NOT contain claims that are intended only for a specific verifier.

 ## Familiarity